Human Health Impacts

 In freshwater systems throughout the U.S., several groups of bloom forming cyanobacteria, especially taxa from the genera Anabaena, Aphanizomenon, Microcystis, and Cylindrospermopsis, produce potent toxins that cause severe neuro-, cyto- and hepato-toxicity in a variety of mammals (including humans and farm animals), birds, fish, and invertebrates (including zooplankton).
 Harmful cyanobacteria blooms (also known as CyanoHABs) are potential public health threats in nearly every state in the US due to their presence in drinking and recreational waters.
 Additional information about the impacts of harmful cyanobacteria can be found HERE.

-Of all the poisoning syndromes associated with HABs, ciguatera fish poisoning (CFP) is the most frequently reported seafood-related illness in the U.S., and the most common foodborne illness related to fish consumption in the world.
-Dozens of fish species have been linked with CFP, including grouper, barracuda, jack, snapper, mackerel, hogfish, and triggerfish.
+Of all the poisoning syndromes associated with HABs, ciguatera poisoning (CP) is the most frequently reported seafood-related illness in the U.S., and the most common foodborne illness related to fish consumption in the world.
+Dozens of fish species have been linked with CP, including grouper, barracuda, jack, snapper, mackerel, hogfish, and triggerfish.
 However, the true public health impact of this disease is significantly underestimated, as there is no confirmatory laboratory test and symptoms can be mistaken for bacterial food poisoning.
-Clinical diagnosis is generally based on consumption of fish associated with CFP, a patient's travel history (if an individual is seen outside of a ciguatera endemic area), and characteristic neurological symptoms.
-Laboratory testing of meal remnants for ciguatoxin can confirm a CFP diagnosis, but this is often not feasible.
-Diagnoses can be particularly challenging for physicians in northern or inland states, who may infrequently encounter CFP and other marine HAB poisoning syndromes.
+Clinical diagnosis is generally based on consumption of fish associated with CP, a patient's travel history (if an individual is seen outside of a ciguatera endemic area), and characteristic neurological symptoms.
+Laboratory testing of meal remnants for ciguatoxin can confirm a CP diagnosis, but this is often not feasible.
+Diagnoses can be particularly challenging for physicians in northern or inland states, who may infrequently encounter CP and other marine HAB poisoning syndromes.

 Fleming, L.E., Kirkpatrick, B., Backer, L.C., Walsh, C.J., Nierenberg, K., Clark, J., Reich, A., Hollenbeck, J., Benson, J., Cheng, Y.S. and Naar, J., 2011.
 Review of Florida red tide and human health effects.
 Harmful algae, 10(2), pp.224-233.